ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 Yes, DynamoDB is like MongoDB - but the concepts behind MongoDB have better names.
 Reads of a DynamoDB table, unless you specify otherwise are eventually consistent.
 DynamoDB uses optimistic concurrency control.

+Scan vs Query - A query result is an eventually consistent read but you can request it to be a strongly consistent read.

+Atomic Counters - allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+DynamoDB limits - DynamoDB limits the tables per region to 256 but this can be increased by contacting AWS.
+The maximum size of a DynamoDB range primary key attribute value is 1024 bytes.

 ### Pricing

 Pricing with DyanamoDB is difficult.
 Instead of being priced on just disk storage,